nikipi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Graduated from Nanjing University, Economics Department, I work at WORLD METEOROLOGICAL ORGANIZATION currently.
+I work at WORLD METEOROLOGICAL ORGANIZATION currently.

 I am interested in how institutional and financial innovations could make the difference on the country development and designing program to alleviate the scope of inequality.